Architizer Vision Awards

 A one-day symposium and two-week workshop explores the potential of design as an alternative to mass tourism in Hawai‘i from both local and global perspectives held at the Cooke Street Pop-up Studio in Kaka‘ako.
 The public symposium kicks off the two-week 2018 Architectural Association Nanotourism Visiting School co-curated by Karla Sierralta, Brian Strawn, Aljoša Dekleva, and Jakob Travnik.

-ACSA “Play with the Rules” Design Competition Finalist
+ACSA “Play with the Rules” Large Pavilion Shortlist

-Plural Territories is one of nine finalists in the ACSA Play with the Rules: Large Pavilion Design Call.
+Plural Territories is one of nine ACSA Play with the Rules: Large Pavilion Design Call finalists.
 A scale model will be exhibited in Milwaukee during the annual ACSA Fall Conference.

 Dezeen